noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I have recently team up with a friend to participate the <a href="https://www.kaggle.com/c/bengaliai-cv19/?utm_medium=email&amp;utm_source=intercom&amp;utm_campaign=bengaliai-email-launch">Bengali Image Classificaiton Competition</a>.
+<p>I have recently teamed up with a friend to participate in the <a href="https://www.kaggle.com/c/bengaliai-cv19/?utm_medium=email&amp;utm_source=intercom&amp;utm_campaign=bengaliai-email-launch">Bengali Image Classificaiton Competition</a>.
 The competition is tough, we struggled along the way and couldn't figure out why we cannot get a score that matching with others in the Public Leaderboard.
-In the end, the result is a big surprise to everyone as the leaderboard shaked heavily.</p>
+In the end, the result is a big surprise to everyone as the leaderboard shook heavily.</p>

 </div>
 </div>